danielwagener/docs/addons/intercom/GettingStarted.md

 ## Installation

-1. Log into your JIRA Cloud instance.
+1. Log into your JIRA instance as an admin.
-2. Click the admin dropdown and choose **Add-ons**.
+1. Click the admin dropdown and choose **Add-ons**.
    The Find new add-ons screen loads.
-3. Search for **Intercom for JIRA**.
+1. Locate **Intercom for JIRA**.
-4. Click **Free trial** to install your add-on.
+1. Click **Free trial** to download and install your add-on.

-That's it.
+You're all set!

-From here proceed with the setup of your Intercom connection.
+Proceed with the setup of your Intercom connection.

 ## Setup a Connection to Intercom